Pretoria Forts: Fort Klapperkop

 Klapperkop, the name of the hill where the fort is located is derived from the Afrikaans name for Strychnos pungens, a tree that grows indigenously on the hills in the region.

 This fort was constructed at a total cost of GBP £50,000.
 It was handed over to the Government on 18 January 1898.
 It was supplied with a paraffin engine powered generator for electricity, a telephone and telegraphic links.
 Running water was supplied from a pump station in the Fountains Valley which was shared with the nearby Fort Schanskop.

 Unlike the other forts in the surrounding area, the design incorporated a moat as well as a drawbridge.
 The moat was never filled with water.

 Fort Klapperkop was armed with a 155mm Creusot gun ("Long Tom"), a 37 mm Maxim-Nordenfeldt cannon, three Martini-Henry hand-maxims and a 65 mm Krupp Mountain Gun.

 In January 1899 the fort was manned by 17 troops.
 In July 1899 the number of troops was increased to 30.
 By the end of October 1899, only 16 troops were still stationed at Fort Klapperkop.
 As with the other forts, men and armament were gradually withdrawn and sent elsewhere during the course of the war.

 It is said: "Never a shot in anger was fired from this fort."

 The area was declared a military museum.
 On 31 May 1979, the South African Defence Force Memorial was unveiled at Fort Klapperkop.
 It includes a statue of a soldier holding a R1 rifle, in memory of all members of the South African Defence Force who died serving their country.
 The individuals who died are honoured with an inscription on a number of marble plaques mounted around the statue.
 Members who have died in operations as a result of enemy action are indicated with an asterisk (*) next to their names.

 Fort Klapperkop is a Gauteng provincial heritage site.

 The French Fort

 Unlike the other forts, Fort Daspoortrand a.k.a.
 Westfort was built by Léon Grunberg and Sam Léon.
 It thus differed from the other forts, being hexagonal instead of pentagonal and also markedly bigger.
 It was completed in November 1898 at a cost of GBP £46,500.
 Like the other forts, it had electricity, a telephone and running water.

+The fort was restored between 2005 and 2007 with the help of CHAM volunteers.

 Fort Daspoortrand was initially manned by twenty-five gunners and was armed with a 155mm Creusot gun ("Long Tom") and two 37 mm Maxim-Nordenfeldt cannons.
 As with the other forts, only one soldier and no guns were in the fort on 5 June 1900.